Activities

 Science,Technology & Environment

-The Foundation particularly welcomes applications in the field of Science, Technology and Environment, especially where they relate to collaborative research and projects which have a wide public impact and those involving young people.
+The Foundation particularly welcomes applications in the field of Science, Technology and Environment, especially where they relate to collaborative research and to projects that show potential for wide public impact and to those involving young people.

 Examples: